 A charitable lead trust.
 You may always use cash to fund a lead trust.
 Oftentimes, lead trusts are funded with cash in addition to stock or real estate.

 A donor advised fund.
 A gift of cash through check or credit card is one of the easiest ways to contribute to a donor advised fund.
-Your federal income tax charitable deduction is equal to the amount of your cash contribution.
+You receive a federal income tax charitable deduction equal to the amount of your cash contribution, when you itemize.

 Memorial and tribute gifts.
 If you have a friend or family member whose life has been touched by the IRC, consider making a gift to us in his or her name.